 - (1).
-Removed and replaced 3 hydrants and rebuilt 1. - (2).
-Installed 5 new service connections. - (3).
-Replaced one main line valve in the system - (4).
-Repaired 3 broken water mains - (5).
-Installed a new "clarifier" at the filtration plant
+Removed and replaced 1 hydrants and 1 Hydrant repair.

+- (2).
+Installed 5 new service connections.

+- (3).
+12 service line repairs.

+- (4).
+1 New sprinkler lines.

+- (5).
+Reservoir #3 repair work

-Annual Hydrant Flushing of the 38 miles of water mains was completed in May, 2015 and October of 2015.
-We have implemented Bi-annual flushing throughout the City.
+Annual Hydrant Flushing of the 38 miles of water mains was completed in April, 2016.
 Hydrant flushing helps to remove any sediment from the water mains and assures consistent, good quality water.
+Due to the drought conditions of the summer season the city decided to forego the fall flushing in an effort to conserve as much water as possible.